-The Oklahoma History Center’s (OHC) Education Department offers a variety of presentations for preservice teachers and educator professional development.
+The Oklahoma History Center’s Learning and Engagement Department offers a variety of presentations for preservice teachers and teacher professional development.
 Our professional development presentations are designed to be hands-on and participatory.

-This presentation introduces teachers to the specific resources and programming the Oklahoma History Center offers educators.
+Not sure what the Oklahoma History Center offers educators?
+This presentation introduces teachers to the specific resources and programming we offer to educators.

-This presentation provides training for teachers who want to participate in the National History Day competition.
+Interested in having your students participate in National History Day?
+This program provides training for teachers who want to participate in the National History Day competition.

-This presentation explains the value of local museums to educators and how to make those connections.
+The partnerships class provides educators with opportunities to understand the value of local museums to students and to make those connections.

-This presentation offers concrete suggestions for preparing students to examine complicated history subjects in a classroom.
+Not sure how to work with students on the more difficult aspects of our history?
+This presentation offers concrete suggestions for preparing students to examine hard history in a classroom.

-This presentation offers educators a wide variety of options to incorporate the Taking Informed Action element of IDM lesson planning.
+Are you developing inquiry-based lessons?
+This program offers educators a wide variety of options to incorporate and adapt the Taking Informed Action element of IDM lesson planning.

-Oklahoma History Center Resources for Teaching About Greenwood and the Tulsa Race Massacre
+OHC Resources for Teaching Greenwood and the Tulsa Race Massacre

 Latino History in Oklahoma